-The Crownlands is one of the nine constituent regions of the continent of Westeros.
-It was never a sovereign nation, instead being contested between the Riverlands, Stormlands and other regions until Aegon the Conqueror seized control of the area during his invasion and made it his primary foothold on the continent.
+The Crownlands or crownlands is one of the nine constituent regions of the continent of Westeros.
+It was never a sovereign nation, instead being contested between the Riverlands, Stormlands and other regions until Aegon the Conqueror seized control of the area during his War of Conquest and made it his primary foothold on the continent.
 Since then, the Crownlands have been ruled directly by the crown on the Iron Throne, first House Targaryen and, after Robert's Rebellion, House Baratheon.
 Bastards of noble origin raised in the Crownlands are given the surname Waters.